Benemrxr/toolkits-architectures/milestone_2/Report2.md

 python: can't open file 'milestone_uild_model.py': [Errno 2] No such file or directory
 ```
+Now I have a new container in my Docker Desktop application, but I get the same error when I try to start it.
+Unfortunately I wasn't able to figure out a solution to this.
+[This website](https://help.pythonanywhere.com/pages/NoSuchFileOrDirectory/) tells me to use an absolute path, I assume in the Dockerfile, which would be weird since the path there was created automatically and since it appears to be correct: From the Dockerfile path, go to milestone_2/project2_main.py

 ## Little project riddle:
 >- Can you decode this (the first team will get candy from us)?